-Credit risk is the risk that a counterparty or an issuer of securities, which the Company holds in its asset portfolio, defaults or another party fails to perform according to the terms of the contract.
-A mandate is in place that governs investment exposure to a very low risk in accordance with the Company risk appetite.
-The Company's investment manager reports on compliance with the mandate in respect of credit risk exposure in the investment portfolio.
-The results of this compliance are reported to the Audit and Investment Committees, and are monitored by the Board.
+The Company has a low appetite for credit risk.
+Credit risk is the risk that a counterparty, or an issuer of securities which the Company holds in its asset portfolio, defaults or another party fails to perform according to the terms of the contract.
+A mandate is in place that governs investment exposure to a low risk in accordance with the Company's risk appetite.
+The Company's investment manager reports to the Investment Committee on compliance with the mandate in respect of credit risk exposure in the investment portfolio.
+The Investment Committee reports on this to the Board.